 Interns on this rotation will participate in three primary clinical experiences:

-All veterans of recent military operations (e.g, OIF, OEF) are screened for a variety of behavioral health problems on their initial visit to the VAMC.
+All veterans of recent military operations (e.g, OIF, OEF, OND) are screened for a variety of behavioral health problems on their initial visit to the VAMC.
 Those who screen positive for possible TBI are referred for “second level” evaluation in the TBI Clinic.
-Patients there are examined by one of two staff physiatrists, who consult neuropsychology whenever further evaluation is needed (e.g., cognitive complaints, evidence of cognitive impairment, psychiatric symptoms, complex differential diagnosis), or whenever patients request it (e.g., for second opinions about their condition).
-After consulting with the physiatrist, the neuropsychologist/intern may conduct a diagnostic interview to help delineate TBI severity and possible sequelae, and to differentiate the effects of possible TBI from those of other conditions (e.g., mood or anxiety problems, substance use).
+Patients there are examined by a physiatrist, who consults Neuropsychology whenever further evaluation is needed (e.g., cognitive complaints, evidence of cognitive impairment, psychiatric symptoms, complex differential diagnosis), or whenever patients request it (e.g., for second opinions about their condition).
+After consulting with the physiatrist, the neuropsychologist or intern may conduct a diagnostic interview to help delineate TBI severity and possible sequelae, and to differentiate the effects of possible TBI from those of other conditions (e.g., mood or anxiety problems, substance use).
 Immediate feedback and psychoeducation are an integral component of these interviews, and referrals for needed services are provided.

-Skills-based cognitive remediation groups, based on the evidence-supported CogSMART model are provided to groups of veterans with memory difficulties and other cognitive complaints arising from TBI, severe mental illness, and other conditions.
+Skills-based cognitive remediation groups, based on the evidence-supported CogSMART model, are provided for veterans with memory difficulties and other cognitive complaints arising from TBI, severe mental illness, and other conditions.
 Interns will begin by co-leading rehabilitation intervention groups, and will progress until they are leading groups relatively independently.
 Opportunities are also available for interested interns to provide highly individualized cognitive rehabilitation and/or psychotherapy to neurologically impaired patients.